 - Tubal Reversal an option for women who have previously been sterilized who are hoping to have more children.
-Our physicians offer laparoscopic reversal of sterilization for quick recovery and high success rates.
+Our physicians offer laparoscopic reversal of sterilization for a quick recovery and high success rates.
 To learn more, visit TubalReversalNW.com.

 - Oophorectomy removes one or both ovaries.
 This procedure is often recommended in women whose ovaries appear abnormal or have a strong family history of cancer.

 - Endometriosis treatment usually involves complete surgical removal of the diseased tissue from the pelvis.
-Removing the implants, referred to surgical excision, is more effective than the more common practice of fulgarating (also called burning or cauterizing) the endometriosis.
+Removing the implants, referred to surgical excision, is more effective than the more common practice of fulgurating (also called burning or cauterizing) the endometriosis.

-- Prolapse surgery corrects pelvic organ prolapse (including cystocele, rectocele and enterocele).
+- Prolapse surgery corrects pelvic organ prolapse (including cystocele, rectocele, and enterocele).
 Pelvic organ prolapse is a condition where the bladder, vagina or rectum bulge downward and can cause significant problems in the daily activities of patients.
 While first-line therapy might include physical therapy and pelvic floor exercises, surgical correction may be recommended.
 Many surgical approaches exist, including laparoscopic sacrocolpopexy and uterosacral ligament suspension.
 We base our approach on the individual needs of the patient.
-We are one of few practices in the world offering these corrective surgeries in a completely outpatient setting with discharge to HOME after the procedure.
+We are one of few practices in the world offering these corrective gynecologic surgery procedures in a completely outpatient setting with discharge to HOME after the procedure.

 - Incontinence surgery corrects urinary incontinence.
 After a thorough evaluation to determine the cause, surgical correction, such as a suburethral sling and cystoscopy, is available for patients who leak with exercise, when coughing or bearing down.